silly-ursus/Ceruleans/README.md

 ## Day One

 This is going to be a process.
 My end goal is to have some kind of Pokemon Yellow inspired minigame for Android.
-I'm fairly comfortable with Java Core, so my first step was downloading Android Studio to brush up a bit.
+I'm fairly comfortable with Java Core, so my first step was downloading [Android Studio](https://developer.android.com/studio/index.html#downloads) and brushing up a bit.
 I went with this video series to get started:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=dFlPARW5IX8
 " target="_blank"><img src="http://img.youtube.com/vi/dFlPARW5IX8/0.jpg"